Hansen8601/home-assistant-config/README.md

 ## My Test & Development Server Setup

 I have a virtual linux server used for testing and development.
-All config changes are done there and then pushed to to Raspberry Pi when ready through github.
-The server has two virtual environments, a test and development environment.
+Config changes can be done there and then pushed to production via github, or done dirctly on the production server and then backed up to github.

 /home/phil/hass-dev/ (put in my /home/phil directory to avoid permission errors) /home/phil/hass-test/